hpdobrica/digital-garden-public/What happens when you create a Pod in Kubernetes.md

 - create the pod on the node
 - instruct the container runtime engine ([[K8S CRI]]) to deploy the application image
-- invoke the CNI plugin to add the new pod to the pod network
+- invoke the [[K8S CNI]] plugin to add the new pod to the pod network
 - configure DNS resolution in that pod so it can reach the services and pods by their domain names ([[DNS Resolution in Kubernetes]])
 - update the status back to the Apiserver, who lastly updates the data again into the etcd cluster